matthewjflanagan/Employee-Tracker/README.md

 SOFTWARE.

 ## Contact
+Email me at mattflanagan40@gmail.com for any additional questions or comments about the application

 ## How to Contribute
 If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.